Zaineb18/rsTMS_pipeline/README.md

 Exports the MNI-to-T1w affine transformation matrix from fMRIPrep's `.h5` output into a plain `.txt` file for use in SimNIBS CHARM head modelling.

-- Locates the `from-MNI152NLin2009cAsym_to-T1w_mode-image_xfm.h5` file produced by fMRIPrep for each subject/session.
-- Opens it with `h5py` and reads `TransformParameters` (rotation matrix + translation) and `TransformFixedParameters` (centre of rotation) from `TransformGroup/2`.
-- Reconstructs the full 4×4 affine matrix using a `MatrixOffsetTransformBase` helper (defined in `preproc_utils.py`).
-- Saves the result as a `.txt` file in `derivatives/h5_transforms/sub-XX/ses-X/`, creating the output folder if needed.
+For each subject and session, the script locates the fMRIPrep-generated H5 file encoding the inverse transform (`from-MNI152NLin2009cAsym_to-T1w_mode-image_xfm.h5`) using a glob on the subject's `anat/` directory.

+The H5 file is opened with `h5py` and `TransformGroup/2` is read — the group containing the affine component of the MNI-to-T1w warp.
+Two arrays are extracted:

+- `TransformParameters`: a flat array of 12 values encoding the 3×3 rotation/scaling matrix (indices 0–8) and the 3D translation vector (indices 9–11).
+- `TransformFixedParameters`: the 3D centre of rotation, stored separately following ITK's `MatrixOffsetTransformBase` convention.

+A `MatrixOffsetTransformBase` object is instantiated with the matrix, translation, and centre. `compute_offset()` derives the effective translation offset accounting for the centre of rotation (`offset = translation + center − matrix @ center`), and `generate_affine_matrix()` assembles the full 4×4 homogeneous affine matrix.
+All intermediate components are printed for verification.

+The output directory (`TRANSFORM_PATH/sub-XX/ses-X/`) is created if it does not already exist.
+The affine matrix is saved as a space-delimited `.txt` file whose name is derived from the H5 filename by stripping the protocol-specific `_ses-pre` suffix and replacing the `.h5` extension with `.txt`.

 This exported transform is used by `charmtms_bash.sh` to initialise head model registration.